vip-pana/weRoad-laravel/README.md

 ## Other
 - The project uses **Pint** as the linter, to run it just use the command `./vendor/bin/pint`.
 - The project use **Larastan** as static code analysis tool with level 5.
 To run it just use the command `./vendor/bin/phpstan analyse`

+***
+### Other features/improvements to do
+#### Must
+- [ ] Structure: Move the content of weRoad folder out of the folder
+- [ ] Tests: Resolve problems with assertSee tests with authorization
+- [ ] Update README.MD: add "how i worked" and "what could be done better" parts
+- [ ] Update README.MD: use gif(s) of the application in running
+- [ ] Validation: Move validations from controller to the model file
+- [ ] Ensure the readme is in a correct english

+#### Cool things to do
+- [ ] Use GithubA Actions: run pint and tests
+- [ ] Elevate Larastan level for more security
+- [ ] Dockerize the application
+- [ ] Create a vue interface
+- [ ] Refactor the code following the best practices